Chevrotain/chevrotain/readme.md

     * Backtracking support.
   * Strong **Error Recovery** capabilities based on Antlr3's algorithms.
   * **Grammar Introspection**, the grammar's structure is known and **exposed** this can be used to implement features such
-    as automatically generated syntax diagrams or Syntactic error recovery
+    as automatically generated syntax diagrams or Syntactic error recovery.
-  * **No generated code** - what you write is what will be run, this makes debugging easier and provides great flexibility.
-For example this could be used to implement grammar composition.
+  * **No generated code** - what you write is what will be run, this makes debugging trivial and provides great flexibility for inserting custom actions into the grammar.
    * Well tested with **100% code coverage**